 — ITV (@ITV) August 16, 2019

-This month, ITV officially confirmed that Endeavour will return for an eighth season.
+Last year, ITV officially confirmed that Endeavour will return for an eighth season.
 This is a particularly interesting development because people have been speculating for a while about whether there would be another.

 Writer Russell Lewis specifically alluded to some events that occur later than 1970, saying “We’re thrilled ITV has asked #TeamEndeavour to continue to add to the Casebook of Colin Dexter’s immortal creation, and take E. Morse and Oxford’s Finest into a new decade of decimalisation, package holidays, the Oil Crisis, Blackouts, Three Day Weeks, and Europa Endlos.”

 His comments made a lot of people wonder if there would be more than just Season 7 – but at the same time, fans of the original Inspector Morse and its spinoff, Lewis, will know that Lewis was stopped when it reached the same number of episodes as Inspector Morse.
 Both had just 33 episodes.
 By the end of Series 6, Endeavour had racked up 26 episodes and a TV movie.